TULiberalArts/Spanish/pages/student-life.md

 keywords: 'internships, latin american studies semester, study abroad, application process, spanish club, GSOLT, awards and scholarships'
 # custom variables
 ---
-Spanish and Portuguese aren’t restricted to just Spain and Portugal—they’re spoken around the world.
+Spanish and Portuguese aren’t restricted to just Latin America, Spain and Portugal—they’re spoken around the world.
 So why restrict your Portuguese or Spanish education to just the classroom?
-Start an internship; apply for [awards and scholarships](#awards-and-scholarships); join the [Club de Español](#club-de-español) or the [Graduate Students of Language at Temple](#graduate-students-of-language-at-temple-gsolt); or get involved with the [Hispanic Readings Blog](#hispanic-readings-blog).
+Start an internship; apply for [awards and scholarships](#awards-and-scholarships); join the [Club de Español](#club-de-español) or the [Graduate Students of Language at Temple](#graduate-students-of-language-at-temple-gsolt).

 ## Internships
 The Department of Spanish and Portuguese maintains relationships with a variety of organizations throughout Philadelphia, offering students ample volunteer, community service, research and internship opportunities.
 Students gain real-world language and work experience through this experiential learning, increasing their skills and confidence.